michaeltd/gtkdialog-utils/readme.md

 gtkdialog Utils

-Utility to handle desktop switching, volume haldling, application launching,
+Utility to handle desktop switching, volume handling, application launching,

 plus some nifty tools just so I can fiddle with gtkdialog.